zero-to-mastery/CSS_Grid_LearnGame/CONTRIBUTING.md

 6. Add the level you made to the Levels object `this[1] = level_1;`

 That's it.
-Let's run this code!

-You like it? then make your pull request!!!
+You like it?
+Then make your pull request!!!

 ### Final Considerations